 Science

-Breast cancer is the second highest cause of death in women.
+Breast cancer accounts for 18% of all cancers in women, making it the foremost cause of cancer-related deaths in women.
+According to WHO, there were 2.8 million new cases of breast cancer, diagnosed worldwide, in 2020.
 Currently, routine mammography is the most routinely used method for the early detection of breast cancer.
 Therefore, early diagnosis and treatment of breast cancer could play a monumental role in reducing deaths.
 Most of the drugs available for the treatment of breast cancers, target either the endocrine (estrogen; ER) or growth factor (ErbB-1, ErbB-2 [human epidermal growth factor receptor 2; HER2], ErbB-3 and ErbB-4) receptors for therapy.
-However, Triple-Negative Breast Cancer lack all these receptors.
+However, Triple Negative Breast Cancer lack all these receptors.
 It is the most aggressive type of breast cancer with incidence rate of 15%-20%, poor survival and high recurrence rates.
-In addition to the lack of ER/PR and HER2 receptors, complex heterogeneity and ethnic disparity associated with the manifestation of TNBC further complicates its treatment options.
+In addition to the lack of ER/PR and HER2 receptors, complex heterogeneity and ethnic disparity associated with the manifestation of Triple Negative Breast Cancer further complicates its treatment options.

 • Endocrine and growth receptor independent.